Mergifyio/mergify/doc/source/actions.rst

 The ``delete_head_branch`` action deletes the head branch of the pull request, that is the branch which hosts the commits.
-This only works if the branch is stored in the same repository that the pull request target, i.e., if the pull request comes from the same repository and not form a fork.
+This only works if the branch is stored in the same repository that the pull request target, i.e., if the pull request comes from the same repository and not from a fork.

 This action takes no configuration options.
 The action will happen when the pull request is closed or merged: you can decide what suits you best using